Warning: Disconnect power before servicing.

 Based on aggregated repair data, here is the probability breakdown for this error code:

-Blown thermal fuse secondary to duct blockage (40%)40%
+Blown thermal fuse (often caused by duct blockage)40%

 Symptoms You May Notice